Ceasefire talks begin between Ukraine, Russian officials - NewsBreak

 Ukrainian President Volodymyr Zelensky’s office previously said that Kyiv had the goal of reaching a ceasefire and compelling Russian forces to leave Ukraine.

-The Kremlin, however, refused to comment on Moscow’s goals going into the talks, Reuters noted.Average gas price jumps 10 cents over 2 weeks to $3.64
+The Kremlin, however, refused to comment on Moscow’s goals going into the talks, Reuters noted.Russia-Ukraine War: What to know as Putin escalates tensions

 Zelensky recently confirmed to Sky News that Russia and Ukraine would participate in peace talks on the border of Ukraine and Belarus.
 He had initially rejected an earlier request that discussions take place in Belarus, where some Russian troops invading Ukraine had been held.